imclarisa/sc-curriculum/Section00/0-Syllabus.md

   <li>Use JS to manage data.</li>
   <li>Apply a model-view-updater architecture to create a modern, state-driven single-page application written in vanilla ES2015+ JavaScript.</li>
   <li>Use JS to build a CRUD server utilizing Node.js and Express.</li>
-  <li>Manage long-term data storage via CRUD server and PostgreSQL database.</li>
+  <li>Manage long-term data storage via CRUD server and MongoDB database.</li>
   <li>Pass both Master Class Level and advanced Certified AGILE Professional courses and receive both certificates.</li>
 </ul>

 ## <b>COURSE DESCRIPTION</b>
 <p>Over an intense 12 weeks, students will be taken from knowing just a few basics of web development to being fully qualified for junior developer positions.</p>

 <p>The technical portion of our 12-week core curriculum starts by teaching students all about web/software development tooling.
 This would include version control, text editors, and shell commands and modern linters to help ensure high-quality code.
 Students start by learning Markdown.
 Next students apply modern HTML/CSS to create responsive website layouts.
 From then on, we focus on JS - DOM interactions, managing collections of data by composing functions, receiving data from an API, and converting a traditional static site into a Single Page Application.
 After learning how to create and manage a web-page on the front end, students will then learn to create a Node.js CRUD server.
-They will use this server to manage long-term data storage via a PostgreSQL database.</p>
+They will use this server to manage long-term data storage via a MongoDB database.</p>

 ## <b>COURSE CURRICULUM</b>
 <p>The main course curriculum is usually updated in between cohort sessions based on prior student outcomes.
 This is our GIT book-basically your “textbook” supplied via the internet.</p>